 This is a far cry from Pythagoras’ divine numbers indeed!

-Embracing Critical Race Theory should lead to a stark anti-realism about scientific proclamations, if one is consistent.
-One should therefore consider any “firm” conclusions in the hard sciences (chemistry, biology, geology, physics, etc.) as mere invention of the scientist or scientific community doing the research.
-That “scientific” invention will itself be based primarily on the social group that the scientist, or majority of scientists, ascribes to or sees themselves as coming from.
+Embracing Critical Race Theory leads to a stark anti-realism about scientific proclamations.
+On CRT, so-called “firm” conclusions in the hard sciences (chemistry, biology, geology, physics, etc.) are inventions of the scientist or the scientific community doing the research.
+That “scientific” invention will itself be based primarily on the social identity that the scientist, or majority of scientists, ascribes to or sees themselves as coming from.

 One should say, for a culture ever more given over to finding its security in medical technologies, this should be very disconcerting to those who want to “follow the science.”
-On a CRT view one cannot follow “the science,” one can only follow “scientists.”
+On CRT one cannot simply follow “the science.”
+There is no such thing.
+On CRT, cone can only follow scientists, preferably ones whose social identities match one’s own.
 In the next post I will look more specifically at how this approach makes all things, even science, political.

 In sum, Critical Race Theory is not a truth-oriented project, rather it is a “truth” constructing one.
 However, the construction of knowledge is not something that originates in the intellect.
 As with any creative act, it emerges foremost from the will, more particularly from the realm of desires.
 This leads to the next core feature of Critical Race Theory: its inherently political nature.